I'll Find My Way Home: Release

-In the United Kingdom, the single peaked at No.6 and was certified Silver (1982) for sales of over 250,000 copies by BPI.
+In the United Kingdom, the single peaked at No. 6 and was certified Silver (1982) for sales of over 250,000 copies by BPI.
 It reached No. 51 on the Billboard Hot 100 and No. 41 on the Adult Contemporary chart.
 In Europe, it peaked at No. 1 in Switzerland and Poland, No. 2 in Ireland and the Netherlands, No. 3 in Belgium, No. 5 in Israel, No. 6 in West Germany, No. 9 in Sweden, No. 13 in France, and No. 19 in Austria.
 It also reached the top 50 in Australia. and New Zealand.
 In Canada, the song was issued in a picture sleeve with a song from The Friends of Mr Cairo titled "Beside" as the single's B-side.

-Cashbox called the song a "dreamy duet featuring Vangells' [sic] sparkling layers of keyboards and ex-Yes man Jon Anderson's floating falsetto" and that the song "ebbs and flows on a tide of glistening synthesizer waves."
+Cashbox called the song a "dreamy duet featuring Vangelis' sparkling layers of keyboards and ex-Yes man Jon Anderson's floating falsetto" and that the song "ebbs and flows on a tide of glistening synthesizer waves."